The common collection

 Availability of the books in digital version

-- Book available in digital version on the market.
+• Book available in digital format on the market.
 When possible, the ePub format is preferred.

 The e-books selected are “universal”: the common collection is intended for all students and all school staff in the public network.

-- Books whose content is suitable, relevant and interesting for a wide audience.
+• Books for which content is suitable, relevant and interesting for a wide audience.

 The common collection is balanced regarding :

-- The type of books (albums, novels, comics, documentaries, poetry, etc.) and the range of e-books available on the market.
+• The type of books (picture books, novels, comics, documentaries, poetry, etc.) and the range of e-books available on the market.

 The e-books are of high quality.

-- Topics and points of view varied and adapted according to the target age.
+• Varied topics and points of view and adapted according to the target age.

 The e-books meet the needs of students at risk and students with disabilities or social maladjustments or learning difficulties (HDAA):